Ramessesnakht: Theban graffito 1860a

 For a time it was believed that there might have been two High Priests of Amun called Ramessesnakht.

 This was based on an incorrect reading of Theban graffito 1860a.
 This graffito was dated to an anonymous year 8 and seemed to mention, besides Ramessesnakht, a royal butler and the mayor of Thebes Amenmose, a Chief Workman of the Necropolis called Amennakht.
 Bierbrier suggested to identify this Amennakht with the Chief Workman of that name who was active in year 3 of Ramesses X.

 This would make the Ramessesnakht of the graffito into the second High Priest of this name.
 However, Bierbrier's hypothesis would also imply that Ramesses X reached a hitherto unattested year 8.
 At the time this seemed to be confirmed by a theory of Richard Parker who, on solely astronomical grounds had postulated a year 9 for Ramesses X.

 Parker’s theory has since been abandoned, and Lanny Bell has shown that the graffito actually mentioned a certain “Pamose, son of the Chief Workman Amennakht” and not the workman himself.
 Bell suggested that Theban graffito 1860a actually belonged to year 8 of the reign of Ramesses VI.
 Although his hypothesis introduces a hitherto unknown Chief Workman Amennakht, this is a far more economical solution than having to postulate a second High Priest Ramessesnakht, a new Mayor Amenmose and some five otherwise unattested years for Ramesses X.

 Death and burial

 Ramessesnakht was buried in TT293.
 Surrounding the date of his death and burial there is some controversy.
 The highest attested date for Ramessesnakht so far stems from year 2 of Ramesses IX.
 In a text stemming from the reign of Ramesses XI, the High Priest of Amun, Amenhotep, refers to the burial of his father “in year ..... [year lost] of Pharaoh”.
 This is problematical, since during this period, in official texts the term “Pharaoh” was normally used only to refer to the living king.
 Still, the fact that his son, Amenhotep, is first attested in office in year 9 of Ramesses IX clearly shows that Ramessesnakht must have died under this king and not under Ramesses XI.
-This anomaly has been used as additional support for the (still controversial) theory that the reigns of Ramesses IX, X and XI may have overlapped.
-This chronology allows for the possibility that the death of Ramessesnakht under Ramesses IX could also (for political reasons) be redefined by his son Amenhotep in terms of the reign of the present Pharaoh.
-If this hypothesis is correct, the burial of Ramessesnakht must have taken place sometime during the period from year 5 to year 9 of Ramesses IX, which would roughly coincide with the first four years of Ramesses XI.